Probing the Scalar Hair of Rotating Horndeski Black Holes through Thick Disk Images: The Disk Model

 As illustrated in Fig.~\ref{Bmuplot}, for a non-rotating field line ($\Omega_F = 0$), the field configuration transitions from a radial to a toroidal structure near the horizon.
 When $\Omega_F \neq 0$, the field pattern switches from counter-clockwise to clockwise as the radius decreases, with a critical transition occurring at $r_\text{c}\approx \left( 2a \Omega_{F}^{-1}\right)^{1/3}$, denoted by dashed blue curves.
+As the field lines bend near $r = r_\text{c}$, it may serve as a potential site for magnetic reconnection.
+In our model, this bending is not very pronounced because the toroidal velocity remains moderate; however, for other flow patterns, the effect could be much stronger and therefore merits further investigation.
+In addition, since we adopt a split-monopole magnetic configuration, the most idealized location for magnetic reconnection is the near-equatorial region, where the magnetic field sharply reverses its direction.

 Similar to the flow density and temperature, the magnetic field strength shows only a weak dependence on the black hole parameter (as illustrated in Fig.~\ref{fig:bwithr}, Appendix.~\ref{appplot}).
-In the case of $a = 0.5$, the profiles of $b$ for $h = 0$ and $h = -0.9$ nearly coincide, while for $a = 0.9$, changing $h$ from $0$ to the relatively large value of $-0.27$ results in variations of $b$ of less than $1\%$.
+In the case of $a = 0.5$, the profiles of $b$ for $h = 0$ and $h = -0.9$ nearly coincide, while for $a = 0.9$, changing $h$ from $0$ to the relatively small value of $-0.27$ results in variations of $b$ of less than $1\%$.

 In addition, the variation of $\Omega_F$ is found to have a negligible effect on $b$ in our case.
 We further note that the field-line rotation and winding exert only a minor influence on the observed intensity distribution.
 However, they are expected to leave discernible imprints on the synchrotron polarization pattern, provided a correctable Faraday effect.
 In the FCF, the emitted linear polarization vector is perpendicular to the local magnetic field, and its subsequent evolution is determined by parallel transport in the curved spacetime \cite{Zhang:2023cuw, Chen:2024jkm}.
 Detailed analysis of the polarization structures will be presented in future work.